-Here are all the reveals from the 2022 Game Awards
+Here are all the reveals from The Game Awards 2022

-We also learned that Kevin Conroy (RIP) will be reprising his role as Batman one final time in Suicide Squad: Kill the Justice League.
-2
+We also learned that Kevin Conroy, who recently passed away, will be reprising his role as Batman one final time in Suicide Squad: Kill the Justice League.

+Below are all of the most notable announcements from The Game Awards 2022:

 Dead Cells: Return to Castlevania